afeld/practical_tdd/README.md

 *Understanding Automated Testing*

 This project was created because there were very limited resources around learning testing frameworks, and even more importantly, *how* to test.
+Testing code is important, but the biggest advantage is that it forces you to write code that's testable.
+Writing tests forces the writer to reason about the expectations of their code.

 ## Philosophy